arYonefO/hunter/README.md

  - Fix arrow render in Firefox (CSSed it)
  - Transition color on markers from dark to light?
  - Zone out all the results, have them all cache seperately
+ - Adjust query field to return the appropriate zones